25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## Introductory Example

-- We're going to create a simple EC2 instance.
+- We're going to create a simple EC2 instance
 - Then we're going to create to add an Elastic IP to it
 - And we're going to add two security groups to it
-- For now, forget about the code syntax.
+- For now, forget about the code syntax
 - We'll look at the structure of the files later on EC2 Instance
 - We'll see how in no-time, we are able to get started with CloudFormation!